Apiyo4/organisationalNewsApi/README.md

 # Organisational News Api
 #### By **Annette Odingo**
 ## Description
-This application allows a user to input and record details regarding departments, news and employees.
+This application allows a user to input and recordquotes and also read quotes and picture story.
 ## Setup/Installation Requirements
 * Make sure you have all the Requirements of running Java apps installed such as JUnit, intellij, SDK, JDK.
-* Clone the project into your machine from https://github.com/apiyo4/organisationalNewsApi .
+* Clone the project into your machine from https://github.com/apiyo4/Quotes .
 * Gradle run javac organisationalNewsApi.java to compile and java organisationalNewsApi to run the program.
 ## Specs
 * User adds department details.